ARMmbed/mbed-client-example-6lowpan/README.md

 #### Changing radio channel

-To change the radio channel you use:
+To change the radio channel you are using:

 * Clone the `mbed-mesh-api` repository to your work area: